 at home with each other.

-This won’t be because of choice.
-It will be out of necessity due to the recent Covid-19 outbreak and the others that follow.
-I say others because there have always been viral outbreaks, they just haven’t received the public attention Covid-19 has had.
-I believe that from this time forth, viral outbreaks will receive increased political attention.
+This won’t be out of choice.
+It will be out of necessity due to the recent COVID-19 outbreak and the others that follow.
+I say others because there have always been viral outbreaks; they just haven’t received the public attention COVID-19 has had.
+I believe that viral outbreaks will receive increased political attention from this time forward.

-Movie theaters are having increasingly difficult times staying in business, even before Covid-19, while on-line video streaming services have been and continue to be on the rise.
-More and more parents are homeschooling their children or sending them to charter or private schools.
+Movie theaters were having an increasingly difficult time staying in business, even before COVID-19, while online video streaming services were on the rise and continue to be.
+More and more parents are homeschooling or sending their children to charter or private schools.

 What activity in the home could compensate for an increasing reduction in social interaction that sufficiently appeals to the minds of youth?